-Despite a slowdown in overall vehicle sales in 2018 and the SA economy recovering from a technical recession late last year, Maserati South Africa is cautiously optimistic about the year ahead.
+Maserati South Africa is forecasting a promising and favourable year ahead, this being despite a slowdown in overall vehicle sales in 2018 and the SA economy recovering from a technical recession late last year.

 This is the view of Marc de St Pern, Operations Manager for European Automotive Imports - South Africa (EAI-SA).
 EAI-SA is the official importer of Maserati vehicles in South Africa.

 Driving this sentiment is a massive shift in luxury consumerism.
 A report published by Market Research Future looking at Global Luxury Vehicle Market Analysis for 2018-2023 estimates that the luxury vehicle market will grow at an annual rate of 35% over the next four years.

 Your car says a lot about who you are

 “While luxury cars are considered status symbols, many customers are now buying these vehicles to express individuality.
 It is no longer about what you have, but rather about who you are as an individual,” says de St Pern.

 He adds that Maserati SA’s customers are drawn to the brand’s values of heritage, exclusivity, customisation and high levels of personalisation, which, he believes, play a big role in making the Maserati brand offering that much more than simply a vehicle to the discerning buyer.

 “The industry will face many new developments over the next few years, including that of technology.
 We are already seeing how technology has rapidly changed vehicle offerings, such as surround-view cameras, wireless charging and better ways to connect smartphones to the vehicle’s screen.

 “We are also seeing that technology is being used to improve vehicle safety features such as sensing abilities, blind-spot detection, lane-departure warnings, automatic emergency braking, parking assist and so on,” he explains.